 Utilizing an MSP - know as External Service Provider (ESP) under CMMC Compliance

 CorpInfoTech, is an MSP (ESP) that offers IT, cybersecurity, and compliance solutions to SMBs across the U.S. Our services include security/risk assessments, firewall management (xDEFENSE), vulnerability management (v360), managed IT, and compliance aid.
-As a certified RPO (registered practitioner organization) with the CyberAB, CorpInfoTech is certified to offer our services to organizations seeking certification (OSCs) with our own audit date coming up in November 2024.
-By partnering with CorpInfoTech, contractors can expect to automatically comply with 200+ of the required controls associated with CMMC.
+As a certified RPO (registered practitioner organization) with the CyberAB, CorpInfoTech is certified to offer our services to organizations seeking certification (OSCs) with our own audit date.
+By partnering with CorpInfoTech, contractors can expect to automatically comply with 200+ of the required objectives associated with CMMC.